On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 While some of the NLRB’s regulations remain under the Donald Trump administration, most of the Obama-era rules have been either abolished or transitioned back to a more employer-focused policy.

 During Trump’s presidency, it has become confusing which social media posts are protected from adverse employment actions.
-If you have been fired over a social media post or have faced any other form of an adverse employment action, do not hesitate to speak to our Los Angeles employment law attorney.
-Call The Rager Law Firm at 310-527-6994 for a free case evaluation.
+If you have been fired over a social media post or have faced any other form of an adverse employment action, do not hesitate to speak to our Los Angeles employment attorney.
+Call Rager & Yoon – Employment Lawyers at 310-527-6994 for a free case evaluation.